thofyb/eas_testing/README.md

     MR script installes [Open Camera] (if it's not installed yet) app and shoots video for 15 minutes.
 - _Video Playback_:
-    MR script plays video on your smartphone.
+    MR script installs [VlC Player] (if it's not installed yet) and plays video on your smartphone.
-    Attention: download a 15-minute long video to your phone and change folder in script if needed!
+    ***Attention***: download a 15-minute long video to your phone and change folder in script if needed!
-    Also you have to choose a video player if first script usage.
+    Also you have to choose a video player if it's first script usage.
-- _Photomath_:
-    MR script installs [Photomath] app (if it's not installed yet) and solves integral for 15 minutes.